How to Start a Profitable Medical Delivery Service

-You can also add addresses manually, which is great.
-This gives your drivers the option to add addresses to their route once they’ve already started their day.
+You can also add addresses manually, which is great, as it will give your drivers the option to add addresses to their route once they’ve already started their day.

 Plus, we use the same auto-complete technology that you find in Google Maps, which means as you type in an address, Circuit will suggest the most likely destination.

-- Time windows: You can establish time windows, so deliveries are made when a doctor’s office or lab is open.
+- Time windows: You can establish time windows so deliveries are made when a doctor’s office or lab is open.

 Your medical delivery service business is going to be handling sensitive — and expensive — materials, from medical equipment to possibly even prescription medication.

-By using Circuit for Teams, you can monitor your drivers in real-time.
-This lets you see where your drivers are, and also where they’re going.
+By using Circuit for Teams, you can monitor your drivers in real time.
+This lets you see where your drivers are and where they’re going.

 It doesn’t matter whether you’re delivering to residential or commercial addresses — people want to know when their delivery is arriving.

 Your customer gets an ETA based on the optimized route you created with Circuit.
 They also get a link to a tracking dashboard where they can get real-time updates on their delivery.

 The customer receives a second alert when your delivery driver is close to their stop.
 This second alert happens when the driver is about 10 minutes away.

-If the alerts are going to the hospice nurse, they can alert the driver that the patient is finally getting some much needed sleep and ask them not to ring the doorbell when they arrive.
+If the alerts are going to the hospice nurse, that nurse can alert the driver that the patient is finally getting some much-needed sleep and ask them not to ring the doorbell when they arrive.

-Proof of Delivery
+Proof of delivery

 Your medical delivery service can use Circuit for Teams to capture electronic proof of delivery (POD).